ICMBio-CENAP/Mammal-responses-logging-concessions/README.md

 # Mammal-responses-logging-concessions

 Data and codes to run the Bayesian Multi-species Occupancy Models (MSOM) used in [Carvalho Jr et al. 2021.
-Mammal responses to reduced-impact logging in Amazonian forest concessions. *Forest Ecolgy and Management* 496, 119401](https://doi.org/10.1016/j.foreco.2021.119401)
+Mammal responses to reduced-impact logging in Amazonian forest concessions. *Forest Ecology and Management* 496, 119401](https://doi.org/10.1016/j.foreco.2021.119401)

 ### Description